-113 N. Martinson-Wichita, KS 67203-316.683.6426-rebecca@jfaweb.org July 2013 2013 Spring Semester Recap As you know, Justice For All's Training Program takes volunteers through two phases of training.
-Phase one is Seat Work, in which participants learn by practicing how to use their knowledge wisely, and with the proper attitude.
-Phase two is Feet Work, in which volunteers use their new skills to have productive conversations with those in our culture who have differing views on abortion.
-Last spring a total of 682 volunteers participated in Seat Work, and about 300 of them were able to be fully trained through in Feet Work.
+113 N. Martinson-Wichita, KS 67203-316.683.6426-timothy.brahm@jfaweb.org August 2013 Note: Thanks to my colleague Paul Kulas for creating this update and allowing me to share it with you! - Timothy Brahm As you know, Justice For All's Training Program takes volunteers through two phases of training.
+Phase one is Seat Work, where participants learn by practicing how to use their knowledge wisely, to have the proper attitude.
+Phase two is Feet Work, where volunteers use their new skills to have productive conversations with those in our culture who have differing views on abortion.
+Last spring we trained a total of 682 volunteers in Seat Work, and about 300 of them were able to participate in Feet Work.
 We asked these volunteers to reflect on their encounters and share their thoughts with us.
-I have selected a few of these reflections for your encouragement.
+I have selected a few of these for your encouragement.
 We are training these volunteers to be better ambassadors for Christ and better leaders in the pro-life movement.
-As you read these stories, pray for the volunteers and the people they have touched.
+As you read these stories, pray for each volunteer and the people they have touched.
 Pray also for those that we will train this summer and fall.
-Thank you for partnering with me as we work to raise up the next generation of pro-life leaders!
-University of Central Oklahoma January 28, 2013 Knowing I have a deep passion for the unborn, I began to struggle with how to effectively communicate that passion.
+Thank you for partnering with me as we work to University of Central Oklahoma January 28, 2013 Knowing I have a deep passion for the unborn, I began to struggle with how to effectively communicate that passion.
 So it was with anticipation and, I'll admit, some trepidation that I signed up ... with JFA.
 As I drove home from the campus, there were faces and conversations floating all about in my mind.
 I found myself thinking about the dialogue between myself and those with whom I had spoken...
 In fact, in the days since, I have found myself remembering particular faces and responses and praying that the Holy Spirit will speak to these individuals-that the seed that was planted will not die, but will germinate.
 After participating with JFA, I view dialoguing about abortion differently than I did before.
-Realizing that I don't have to be the most eloquent speaker in the world, but knowing that I can effectively communicate through asking questions, listening, and finding common ground gives me great hope. -Raleah Arizona State University Human?
+Realizing that I don't have to be the most eloquent speaker in the world, but knowing that I can effectively communicate through asking questions, listening, and finding common ground gives me great hope. -Raleah Arizona State University February 11-12, 2013 Human?